Procurement accessibility guidance

 7. The supplier provides / works with the customer to provide guidance for assistive technology users.
 Guidance material required in all cases; additional guidance required to navigate areas of non-compliance with WCAG if present.

-8. Describe how the supplier will ensure that any related content shall meet compliance with the content relevant success criteria in the latest published version of WCAG (Web Content Accessibility Guidelines) (currently 2.2) and detailed in EN 301 549, in line with regulation requirements and international best practice.
-This should cover any content generated by the system, or related to the promotion, use, or management of the system, including all communications, emails, generated document formats, confirmation user action, receipt of acknowledgment, requests, additional correspondence, requests for further information, and use of third-party plugins.
+8. Describe how the supplier will ensure that any related non-web content generated by the system shall meet accessibility compliance.
+This should cover any non-web content generated by the system, or related to the promotion, use, or management of the system, including all communications, emails, generated document formats, PDFs, confirmation user action, receipt of acknowledgment, additional correspondence, requests for further information, and use of third-party plugins.
+Compliance will be assessed against the EN 301 549 content relevant WCAG success criteria in line with regulation requirements and international best practice.

 Share on: